FabioPINO/science-docs/index.md

 # The linear algebra of Principal Component Analysis (with Python examples)

-These are notes on linear algebra aspects of **Principal Component Analysis** with a little bit more insight then you would typically get when reading about PCA from online tutorials.
+These are notes on the linear algebra aspects of Principal Component Analysis (PCA) with a little bit more insight then you would typically get when reading about PCA from online tutorials.
 The notes are accompanied by several Python computational examples.

 <sup>This work has been produced during my PhD at Université libre de Bruxelles.</sup>